 Anyone who suspects that a child has been or may be abused, trafficked, or neglected has a legal responsibility, under state law, to report the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).
 A child who has experienced sexual abuse or any other type of abuse or neglect should be encouraged to seek out a trusted adult.
 Children may be more reluctant to disclose sexual abuse than physical abuse and neglect and may only disclose sexual abuse indirectly.
 As a parent or trusted adult, it is important to be calm and comforting if your child or another child confides in you.
 Reassure the child that he or she did the right thing by telling you.
 If your child is a victim of sexual abuse, trafficking, or other maltreatment, the school counselor or principal will provide information on counseling options for you and your child available in your area.
 The Texas Department of Family and Protective Services (DFPS) also manages early intervention counseling programs.
-To find out what services may be available in your county.
-Reports of abuse, trafficking, or neglect may be made to the CPS division of the DFPS at1-800-252-5400 or on the web at Texas Abuse Hotline Website).
+To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.
+Reports of abuse, trafficking, or neglect may be made to the CPS division of the DFPS at 1-800-252-5400 or on the web at Texas Abuse Hotline Website).